Modderfontein (East Rand): Modderfontein New City

 Modderfontein New City, or Modderfontein Mega City, was a 1600 ha project approved for construction in Modderfontein.
 The project was designed by the Shangai Zendai Group (who bought the land in 2013) and was expected to cost $8 billion, roughly R84 billion at the time.
 However, due to a lack of funding together with a disagreement between the developers and the City of Johannesburg, the project was abandoned.

-The land has was sold in December 2016 to a developer (M&T development group) who has begun construction of a much more scaled down project, in the form of a gated-community style housing development.
+The land was sold in December 2016 to a developer (M&T development group) who has begun construction of a much more scaled down project, in the form of a gated-community style housing development.
 This has led to the southern suburbs of Modderfontein (Greenstone, Thornhill, Lakeside, Westlake and Longmeadow) being very developed while the north is relatively untouched, including the Modderfontein Nature Reserve.
 The original town centre has been preserved.